ColinLeverger/quick-setup-debian-server/README.md

     - `cadvisor`: install & configure cAdvisor to monitor all the services created.
 Use of cAdvisor, see: https://github.com/google/cadvisor.
     - `owncloud`: install & configure an ownCloud server.

-# How to run the script
+# How to Run the Scripts

 1. Identify which services you need.
 The file `main.yml` is used to tell Ansible which roles to play.
 Simply comment/uncomment the ones you don't need. :)
 2. Customise variables.
 Under `./group_vars/all/`, there is a file named `vars_file.txt`: